 RENFE: If you plan on taking a day trip or travelling to another city by train, you’ll be taking the RENFE which is the national carrier.
 Popular day trips include Montserrat, Sitges, and Valencia.
 Although the Barcelona Card gives you access to RENFE, it doesn’t apply to long distances.
 How much your ticket costs depends on distance so check the RENFE site for prices.

 My estimated budget of €30 for a week may seem low, but that’s more than 20 rides on the metro or bus and transportation to the airport.
 If you plan on going further out, you’ll need to budget more.

-Barcelona has a ton of attractions which are worth your while.
+Barcelona has a ton of attractions that are worth your while.
 I’ve listed what people consider the “must-sees” in the city, but it’s entirely subjective.
-You don’t need to pay to go into all of these attractions, but since this is a week long estimate, I’m going to assume you’re doing all, if not most of them.
-Prices below are for adults in Euros, but the estimate above is in American dollars.
+You don’t need to pay to go into all of these attractions, but since this is a week-long estimate, I’m going to assume you’re doing all, if not most of them.

 Food and drink